MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Demos/10-manage-items-service.md

 1. Complete the gateway setup by using the credentials of the instructor account.

-1. Once setup, return to and reload the dataset settings page.
+1. Once setup, return to and reload the semantic model settings page.

 1. Assign the personal gateway, and the edit the credentials for the two data sources.